 Jurisdictions must see a downward trajectory of documented cases within a 14 to 21-day period.
 The New Orleans Health Department will continue to monitor new positive cases to determine the need to reissue restrictions if cases increase above 50 per day (averaged over at least 3 days) or consecutive increase in cases for more than 5 days.
-The positivity rate showing the percent of new cases over the total number of tests reported and the R0 which shows the transmission rate will also be factors to consider.
+The positivity rate showing the percent of new cases over the total number of tests reported and the R-Naught (R0) which shows the transmission rate will also be factors to consider.
 The positivity rate should fall below 5% and R0 should remain at or below 1.0.
-As of December 30, 2021, case counts, positivity rate, and transmission rate have been rapidly increasing for the last three weeks.
-Average case counts are more than 600 new cases per day, the positivity rate is 13.5%, and the transmission rate is 1.76.
+As of January 26, 2022, case counts, positivity rate, hospitalizations, and transmissionrate have been high for the last five weeks.
+Average case counts are more than 300 new cases per day, the weekly positivity rate is 13.5%, and the statewide COVID positive hospitalizations are greater than 2000.